msespos/todo-list/README.md

 # Todo List

-A project built as part of learning at the Odin Project.
+A simple todo list app built as part of learning at the Odin Project.
+[See it in action here.](https://msespos.github.io/todo-list/)